nandhitha-125/NANDY1201/README.md

 Hi you!!🤝
-I'm a passionate fullstack developer and graphic designer
+I'm a passionate fullstack developer and graphic design

 - 🌱  I’m currently learning blockchain and DevOps...
 - 💬 Ask me about Full Stack